quanta-kt/EquiBot/README.md

 - [x] Command to change the bot prefix,
 - [x] Command to add moderator roles, which have access to some special commands.
+- [x] Birthday greetings!
+Also draws a nice looking calendar in the specified channel.
 - [ ] Command to schedule and host 'Question Of The Day' event.

 ## Contributing